-- Half of the total population of 22,000 live on the island of Rarotonga.
+- Approximately 70% of the resident population of 14,974 live on the largest island of Rarotonga.

-- Economic development in the Cook Islands is reliant on tourism.
-The country has limited natural resources and is vulnerable to external shocks, natural disasters (particularly cyclones) and the long term effects of climate change.
+- The Cook Islands is vulnerable to external economic shocks, natural disasters (particularly cyclones) and the long term effects of climate change.

 New Zealand Aid Programme activities